dkantereivin/-P.P.-Java-Bot/README.md

 5. Push your changes to master

 __What is the difference between commit and push?__ Commit saves those changes to the local git repository on your computer, it allows you to name and describe the changes you have made.
 Push uploads those changes to github where they can be viewed online.
 With one push you can push many commits, this may help if you are making multiple changes.

+## 6. Merge your code with the main repository
+In your forked repository:
+1. Head to pull requests
+2. Click new pull request
+3. Give your request a name and comment
+4. Click Create pull request
+5. Your code will be reviewed then added to the main repository

+__What if multiple people are working on the same code?__ This is why we are using git, if they are working on different parts of the code there will not be a problem.
+If two people change the same code, it may need to be decided which code is being used.